Approximate per serving: Calories: 590 kcal | Protein: 30 g | Carbs: 36 g | Fiber: 3 g | Fat: 34 g

 Snack:

-Crispy tortilla chips (lefovers)
+Crispy tortilla chips (leftovers)

 Find the full recipe of the tortilla chips in the Exclusive Recipes section!
 Crispy Tortilla Chips